In fact, relapse occurs so frequently in those who are recovering that it’s beginning to be seen by experts as part of the process of recovery.

 - Not recognizing the severity of the addiction

-Once a person knows what tends to lead to relapse, they can work towards preventing it.
+Once a person knows what tends to lead to relapse, they can work towards preventing it, and set a relapse plan.

 For instance, if you recognize that you haven’t learned new coping tools to manage stress and intense feelings, and especially if that tends to be the trigger for drug use, then learning new coping mechanisms can be a way to prevent relapse.